interTwin-eu/raster-to-stac/README.md

-# STAC Metadata
+# Raster-to-STAC
-With this project, STAC metadata is extracted from satellitar imageries (input: NetCDF, Zarr, ...)
+`raster-to-stac` library allows to extract STAC metadata from raster satellitar imageries (as xarrays), organizing it in catalogs and items

+## Requirements

+## Installation

-## TODO
+## Usage

-Example of raster2stac lib test:
+Example of raster2stac lib usage:

 ```python
 import sys